 A: It's very safe for drivers who can keep their eyes on the road; trust us, they'll be tempted to look around.
 The highway is fully paved and even though it has many curves and one-lane bridges, the drive is very safe.
-For more information about driving the highway, check out our Driving tips for the Hana Highway.
+For more information about driving the highway, check out our Driving Tips for the Hana Highway.

 Q: How many waterfalls are there on the drive?

-Q: eBook/Guidebook, CD, GPS unit, or smart phone app - who should I trust to guide me?
+Q: eBook/Guidebook, CD, GPS unit, or smartphone app - who should I trust to guide me?

-A: Not to toot our own horn, well OK, maybe a little bit, but we have written an exclusive Hana Highway - Mile by Mile guidebook that details the drive's major attractions, and we think it's a great resource to visitors.
-We started writing the book almost 8 years ago, and after dozens of adventures along the highway, I think it's fair to say we've done our homework and research.
-We've literally guided thousands of visitors along the drive, and we've had an incredible amount of positive feedback from our recommendations and rating system in the book.
+A: Not to toot our own horn- well OK, maybe a little bit- but we have written an exclusive Hana Highway - Mile by Mile Guidebook that details the drive's major attractions, and we think it's a great resource to visitors.
+We started writing the book years ago, and after dozens of adventures along the highway, I think it's fair to say we've done our homework and research.
+We've guided thousands of visitors along the drive, and we've had an incredible amount of positive feedback from our recommendations and rating system in the book.
 Alternatively, if you're looking for an audio CD, then we feel the R2H CD is the best buy, as of this writing.
-We wouldn't advise visitors to use any smartphone apps for the drive, as a cell phone signal is hard to come by on the drive.
-Additionally the GPS tours can be problematic in our opinion, so we're not especially a fan of those either - sorry GPS guys, just being honest.
+We wouldn't advise visitors to use any smartphone apps requiring a cellular signal for the drive, as a cell phone signal is hard to come by on the trip.
+Additionally, some GPS tours can be problematic in our opinion, so we're not especially a fan of those either - sorry GPS folks, just being honest.